 - Apart from the seminars and assignments, the compulsory coursework also includes 35 hours of Guided Reading and Tasks and 10 hours of Guided Observations and Tasks.
 How are these built into the course?

 - What help do I get with the assignments?
 Are the titles set by the centre or (again within the boundaries set by Cambridge) do I have a free choice?
 Can I get written tutor feedback or have a tutorial at the planning stage?
+Can I submit a first draft for comment and then rewrite it before the final submission?
 How much time is left between one assignment and the next?

 - What about the classes I use for the assignments?
 Is this a group or groups provided by the centre or, if I'm doing a local course, can I use my own groups who I know better?
 In any case, can I use my own groups for the Experimental Practice assignment and the External Assessment if I want to?